For some GOP candidates, less Trump is more

 At the fundraiser for Tenney, he lauded the congresswoman for having "done so much for us" on Capitol Hill.
 "Hopefully we put Claudia right over the top where she belongs."

-But while he slammed New York Gov. Andrew Cuomo, a Democrat, for New York's tax rates and incited a brief "lock her up" chant by mentioning Clinton, he generally stayed away from his favorite partisan bogeymen.
+But while he slammed Gov. Andrew Cuomo, a Democrat, for New York's tax rates and incited a brief "lock her up" chant by mentioning Hillary Clinton, he generally stayed away from his favorite partisan boogeymen.

 Former Virginia Rep. Tom Davis, who once headed the National Republican Congressional Committee, said before the events that Trump had found ways to give assistance without needlessly agitating already energized Democrats.